wp-plugins/mobile-client-detection-plugin/readme.txt

 = How does it work ? =
-The plugin just adds another query_var to each request (it uses PHP instead of mod_rewrite) - which can be used to show different templates – or to create templates with multi device support.
+The plugin just adds another query_var to each request (it uses PHP instead of mod_rewrite) - which can be used to show different templates (not yet implemented...) – or to create templates with multi device support.

 = Which values can the query_var 'platform' return ? =
-Currently it returns the tag for each known platform:
+Currently it returns the tag for each known platform: a) android 1, android 2, blackberry, windows, iphone, ipod, iemobile, webos, symbian, googlebot-mobile (or general: mobile). b) android 3,android 4, ipad, kindle
-a) android 1, android 2, blackberry, windows, iphone, ipod, iemobile, webos, symbian, googlebot-mobile (or mobile by default).
+(or general: tablet).
-b) android 3,android 4, ipad, kindle (or tablet by default).
+c)
-c) windows, win64, wow64, macintosh, ppx mac os x, intel mac os x (or desktop by default).
+windows, win64, wow64, macintosh, ppx mac os x, intel mac os x (or general: desktop).

 Set option $general_only=true; in case you require more general result.